Esh07/react-redux-auth-w-express/README.md

 ## Installation

-The installation process is divided into two parts: setting up the API (backend - express app) and setting up the React app.
+The installation process is divided into two parts:
+  - setting up the API (backend - express app)
+  - setting up the React app.

 #### Prerequisites